-Both cable TV and satellite TV costs have risen drastically over the last several years.
-This can be a bummer if you’re living on a tight budget and you still want to watch your favorite TV shows.
+This may be out of reach if you’re living on a tight budget and you still want to watch your favorite TV shows.

-In fact, if you’re busy and not always able to watch much TV anyway, you may decide that the high price of cable isn’t even worth it!
+Or, if you’re busy and not always able to watch much TV anyway, you may decide that the high price of cable isn’t even worth it!
 That’s what happened to me a few years ago.

 The best part?
 I still get to watch all of my favorite TV shows, even though I don’t have a cable subscription.
 Here are a few ways you can watch TV without cable, too.

 One of the downsides of Hulu is that you may not be able to watch local sports or news in every city.
 In addition, if you like to watch movies that aren’t available on the basic plan, you can add HBO, Cinemax or Showtime.
-But, it will cost an additional fee for each.
+But it will cost an additional fee for each.

 2. Sling TV

-You can watch what you like on any device from anywhere with Sling TV.
-Plus, you can try it free for 7 days when you use my link.
+You can watch SlingTV on nearly any device.
+Plus, you can try it free for 3 days when you use my link.

-3. Amazon Video Prime
+3. Amazon Prime Video

 Or, if you don’t want to become a Prime member, you can choose to only subscribe to Amazon Prime Video for $8.99 per month.

-Another way to watch TV without cable is to sign up for Netflix.
-The lowest price plan starts at only $7.99 per month.
+The lowest-priced Basic plan starts at $8.99 per month.
 You can watch on just about any device from anywhere, but only on one at a time unless you upgrade to another plan.

-Many devices have a connection on them for Netflix which eliminates the need for a streaming device.
+Many devices have a connection for Netflix on them, which may eliminate the need for a streaming device.
 If yours doesn’t, however, you can choose from Apple TV, Chromecast, Amazon Fire TV Stick, Roku, PlayStation 4, and more.
 Netflix is commercial-free, so you only watch what you want to see.

 5. CBS All Access

-What About the Cost of Internet?
+What About the Cost of the Internet?

 If that’s the case, cutting cable and using the internet you’re already paying for to stream these services will save you money.